defi-wonderland/EBO-core/README.md

 **ResolutionModule**

-[ArbitratorModule](https://github.com/defi-wonderland/prophet-modules/blob/dev/solidity/contracts/modules/resolution/ArbitratorModule.sol) allows an arbitrator apointed by The Graph's council to be the ultimate source of truth in case a dispute can't be closed by bond escalation.
+[ArbitratorModule](https://github.com/defi-wonderland/prophet-modules/blob/dev/solidity/contracts/modules/resolution/ArbitratorModule.sol) allows an arbitrator appointed by The Graph's council to be the ultimate source of truth in case a dispute can't be closed by bond escalation.

 **FinalityModule**

-Using a fork of Prophet's [CallbackModule](https://github.com/defi-wonderland/prophet-modules/blob/dev/solidity/contracts/modules/finality/CallbackModule.sol), EBO can emit events with the finalized data so it can be indexed by a subgraph.
+The new EBOFinalityModule emits events with the finalized data so it can be indexed by a subgraph.

+### Periphery

 **AccountingExtension**

 Provides integration with The Graph's [Horizon Staking](https://thegraph.com/blog/graph-horizon/) contract for bonding tokens.

-### Periphery

 **EBORequestCreator**